tfarrelly01/northcoders_news/README.md

 4. Bulma
 5. webpack

-The application has been deployed onto Heroku which you can run via the following <a href="https://nc-afline-news.herokuapp.com/">link</a>
+The application has been deployed onto Heroku which you can run via the following urln https://nc-afline-news.herokuapp.com/

 This repo contains the front-end source code for the project.
-The repo makes use of an API that is available to run from the following <a href="https://afline-news-api.herokuapp.com/">link</a>
+The repo makes use of an API that is available from https://afline-news-api.herokuapp.com/

-The repo containing the source code for the API is also available from the following <a href="https://github.com/tfarrelly01/AFLine-news-api">link</a>.
+The repo containing the source code for the API is also available from https://github.com/tfarrelly01/AFLine-news-api.

 ## Installation Instructions (if you wish to install on your local machine)